 City of Lincolnton Recycling Program- The City of Lincolnton utilizes a curbside collection program for city residents.
 If you reside within the City of Lincolnton and you are interested in partaking in the city's recycling program please click here.

 Donating in Lincoln County- There are many opportunities to donate items for reuse in Lincoln County to minimize and reduce waste thrown into the landfill.
 Here is a list of places in Lincoln County that accept donations for many items.
 Lincoln County Solid Waste also offers some information on other donation opportunities.

 Reduce your Use- There are many things that can be done at home to reduce your waste.
 Look for tips below in question 9.

 09 How can I "Keep it Beautiful" at home, work, school, and all over?

 Reduce your Use- Look for ways to reduce the amount of waste you create.
 This simply requires us to pay a little bit more attention to the waste we make.
 For tips on reducing waste in your life, click here.

 Recycle More and Right- Recycle when you can.
 If the location you are at does not have a recycling bin then take your recyclables home to properly recycle them.
 If you do not recycle at home there are methods and guidelines that can help you start doing so listed under question 8.
 Recycling is an important part of our waste system.
 It helps us keep our world and home clean and green.
 Please recycle and recycle properly.
-If you have questions about recycling in your area contact the Lincoln County Recycling Coordinator, Jeanette Johnson, 704.732.9030 Extension 4.
+If you have questions about recycling in your area contact the Lincoln County Recycling Coordinator, Jenna Harmon at 704.732.9030, Extension 4.